enjaku4/veri/README.md

 Both `with_authentication` and `skip_authentication` work exactly the same as Rails' `before_action` and `skip_before_action` methods.

-### Basic Authentication Flow
+### Authentication Methods

-Here's a simplified example of Veri's authentication methods.
-In real applications, business logic would be more complex and typically placed in the service layer:
+This is a simplified example of how to use Veri's authentication methods:

 ```rb
 class RegistrationsController < ApplicationController